danbee/rosellandaniel.us/source/partials/text/_our_story.markdown

 Daniel lives in London and is a software developer at thoughtbot.
 Rosella lives in New York and runs the alumni relations office at Teachers College.
-This summer, Daniel was temporarily working and living in NYC, and when they met an instant connection sparked.
+This summer, Daniel was on an extended stay in NYC, and when they met an instant connection sparked.

 When Daniel returned to London in August, they expected he'd be moving back